sl4vkek/youtube-comment-downloader/README.md

 # youtube-comment-downloader
-Simple script for downloading Youtube comments without using the Youtube API.
-The output is in line delimited JSON.
+Simple script for downloading Youtube comments without using the Youtube API. ~~The output is in line delimited JSON~~ parseable JSON.
 ### Dependencies
-* Python 2.7+
+* Python 3.7+
 * requests
 * lxml
 * cssselect